Osprey: Reproduction

 Ospreys usually mate for life.
 Rarely, polyandry has been recorded.
-The breeding season varies according to latitude; spring (September–October) in southern Australia, April to July in northern Australia and winter (June–August) in southern Queensland.
-In spring the pair begins a five-month period of partnership to raise their young.
-The female lays two to four eggs within a month, and relies on the size of the nest to conserve heat.
+The breeding season varies according to latitude: spring (September–October) in southern Australia, April to July in northern Australia, and winter (June–August) in southern Queensland.
+In spring, the pair begins a five-month period of partnership to raise their young.
+The female lays two to four eggs within a month and relies on the size of the nest to conserve heat.
 The eggs are whitish with bold splotches of reddish-brown and are about 6.2 × 4.5 cm and weigh about 65 g.
 The eggs are incubated for about 35–43 days to hatching.

 The newly hatched chicks weigh only 50–60 g, but fledge in 8–10 weeks.
 A study on Kangaroo Island, South Australia, had an average time between hatching and fledging of 69 days.
 The same study found an average of 0.66 young fledged per year per occupied territory, and 0.92 young fledged per year per active nest.
 Some 22% of surviving young either remained on the island or returned at maturity to join the breeding population.
 When food is scarce, the first chicks to hatch are most likely to survive.
 The typical lifespan is 7–10 years, though rarely individuals can grow to as old as 20–25 years.
 The oldest European wild osprey on record lived to be over thirty years of age.
-In North America, great horned owls (Bubo virginianus), golden eagles (Aquila chrysaetos), and bald eagles (Haliaeetus leucocephalus) are the only major predators of ospreys, capable of taking both nestlings and adults.
-However, kleptoparasitism by bald eagles, where the larger raptor steals the osprey's catch, is more common than predation.
-The white-tailed eagle (Haliaeetus albicilla), which is very similar to the bald eagle, may harass or prey on the osprey in Eurasia.
-Raccoons (Procyon lotor) can be a serious threat to nestlings or eggs if they can access the nest.
-Endoparasitic trematodes (Scaphanocephalus expansus and Neodiplostomum spp.) have been recorded in wild ospreys.

 Migration

 European breeders winter in Africa.
 American and Canadian breeders winter in South America, although some stay in the southernmost U.S. states such as Florida and California.
 Some ospreys from Florida migrate to South America.
 Australasian ospreys tend not to migrate.

 Studies of Swedish ospreys showed that females tend to migrate to Africa earlier than males.
 More stopovers are made during their autumn migration.
 The variation of timing and duration in autumn was more variable than in spring.
-Although migrating predominantly during the day, they sometimes fly in the dark hours particularly in crossings over water and cover on average 260–280 km per day with a maximum of 431 km per day.
+Although migrating predominantly during the day, they sometimes fly in the dark hours, particularly in crossings over water and cover on average 260–280 km per day with a maximum of 431 km per day.
 European birds may also winter in South Asia, as indicated by an osprey tagged in Norway being monitored in western India.
 In the Mediterranean, ospreys show partial migratory behaviour with some individuals remaining resident, whilst others undertake relatively short migration trips.